election polling services

 - WHERE geographical differences on candidates and issues were a factor.

-For more information on the 2016 NEP Exit Poll, contact us.
+For more information on the NEP election exit polls or county vote results, contact us.

 Edison also provides this data to many international, national and local news outlets to enhance their election coverage.
 Clients include the New York Times, the Washington Post, the Wall Street Journal, the Los Angeles Times, USA Today, Newsweek, the Chicago Tribune, the Atlanta Journal-Constitution, the Boston Globe, the Detroit Free Press, the Denver Post, the Miami Herald, the Milwaukee Journal Sentinel, Newsday, the Sacramento Bee, the Star Ledger, the St. Louis Post, the St. Petersburg Times, NY1 News and National Public Radio.
 International subscribers include Sky News, ZDF Germany, WDR, and more.